Big 12

 With college football royalty Oklahoma and Texas leaving the Big 12 and a new expanded conference taking shape, WVU now has an argument as the new blue blood of the conference.

-West Virginia has been playing football since 1891 and is the 15th winningest program in history (Division I only), but how do the Mountaineers stack up with the rest of the new Big 12 from a historical perspective.
+West Virginia has been playing football since 1891 and is the 15th winningest program in history (Division I only), but how do the Mountaineers stack up with the rest of the new Big 12 from a historical perspective?
 In terms of winning overall, right at the top.

 The WVU football program will now own the most all-time wins in the new Big 12 by a significant margin.
-Colorado next up, followed by Utah and TCU.
-West Virginia, Colorado and Utah are the three with over 700 wins all-time.
+Colorado is next up, followed by Utah and TCU.
+West Virginia, Colorado and Utah are the only three with over 700 wins all-time.

 All-Time Wins (national rank):